logica-web/logica-web.github.io/docs/usrguide/facts.md

 ## Variables

 Sometimes, we can use letters to represent values.
 For example, we use `x`, `y`, `m`, `n` to represent the relationship in `Salary(x, y, m, n)`.
-In such cases, these letters are called variables, which usually correspond to columns.
+In such cases, these letters are called variables, which usually correspond to columns in a table.

 :::tip
 Logica uses snake case for variables.